Salman Rushdie, novelist who drew death threats, is stabbed at New York lecture | Politics

 Salman Rushdie, novelist who drew death threats, is stabbed at New York lecture

-Salman Rushdie, the Indian-born novelist who spent years in hiding after under death threats from Iran because of his writing, was stabbed in the neck onstage at a lecture in New York state on Friday and airlifted to a hospital, police said.
+Salman Rushdie, the Indian-born novelist who spent years in hiding after Iran urged Muslims to kill him because of his writing, was stabbed in the neck onstage at a lecture in New York state on Friday and airlifted to a hospital, police said.

-Salman Rushdie, the Indian-born novelist who spent years in hiding after under death threats from Iran because of his writing, was stabbed in the neck onstage at a lecture in New York state on Friday and airlifted to a hospital, police said.
-He was alive and "getting the care he needs," New York Governor Kathy Hochul said.
+Salman Rushdie, the Indian-born novelist who spent years in hiding after Iran urged Muslims to kill him because of his writing, was stabbed in the neck onstage at a lecture in New York state on Friday and airlifted to a hospital, police said.
+He was alive and in surgery, according to his literary agent, Andrew Wylie.

 Rushdie, who was born into a Muslim Kashmiri family in Bombay, now known as Mumbai, before moving to the United Kingdom, has faced death threats for his fourth novel, "The Satanic Verses," which some Muslims said contained blasphemous passages.
 The novel was banned in many countries with large Muslim populations upon its 1988 publication.
 A year later, Ayatollah Ruhollah Khomeini, then Iran's supreme leader, pronounced a fatwa, or religious edict, calling upon Muslims to kill the novelist and anyone involved in its publication for blasphemy.

 Rushdie, who called his novel "pretty mild," went into hiding for many years.
 Hitoshi Igarashi, the Japanese translator of the novel, was murdered in 1991.
 The Iranian government said in 1998 it would no longer back the fatwa, and Rushdie has lived relatively openly in recent years.
 Iranian organizations, some affiliated with the government, have raised a bounty worth millions of dollars for Rushdie's murder.
-And Khomeini's successor as supreme leader, Ayatollah Ali Khamenei, said as late as 2017 that the fatwa was still valid.
+And Khomeini's successor as supreme leader, Ayatollah Ali Khamenei, said in 2017 that the fatwa was still.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)